 - a gentle approach, instead of elbowing people out of the way

-- and self-control — a fruit, not a strategy.
+- and self-control — a fruit, not a strategy; a symptom, not a solution.

 Galatians 6 summarizes: the opposite of living to satisfy your sinful nature is living to please the Holy Spirit.
 The former yields decay and death, while the latter yields life and blessing.
 I want my leadership to bring life and blessing — to myself and to those I lead.
 Sure, I want to keep growing in responsibility and influence, but I want to do it the right way.